RosettaCommons/documentation/application_documentation/rna/auto-drrafter.md

 This will create a single file: `mini_example_lp20.mrc`.
 This is the low-pass filtered density map, which will be used to figure out the initial helix placements.

-**Step 2**: Open the low-pass filtered density map (`mini_example_lp20.mrc`) in Chimera.
+####**Step 2**: Open the low-pass filtered density map (`mini_example_lp20.mrc`) in Chimera.
 Change the threshold of the density map (using the sliding bar on the density histogram).
 You want to find the highest threshold such that you can clearly discern "end nodes" in the density map, but also such that the density map is still fully connected.
 Note that this threshold is only used for the initial helix placement and does not have any affect on the later modeling steps.

-**Step 3**: Set up the auto-DRRAFTER run by typing:
+####**Step 3**: Set up the auto-DRRAFTER run.
+Type:
 ```
 python $ROSETTA/main/source/src/apps/public/DRRAFTER/auto-DRRAFTER_setup.py -map_thr 30 -full_dens_map input_files/map.mrc -full_dens_map_reso 10.0 -fasta input_files/fasta.txt -secstruct input_files/secstruct.txt -out_pref mini_example -rosetta_directory $ROSETTA/main/source/bin/ -nstruct_per_job 100 -cycles 1000 -fit_only_one_helix -rosetta_extension .static.linuxgccrelease
 ```